-Criteria Conformance Level Remarks and Explanations 1.1.1 Non-text Content (Level A) All non-text content that is presented to the user has a text alternative that serves the equivalent purpose, except for the situations listed below.
+Criteria Conformance Level Remarks and Explanations 1.1.1 Non-text Content (Level A) Supports Non-text content has text alternatives or has a text All non-text content that is presented to the user has a text alternative alternate that serves an equivalent purpose. that serves the equivalent purpose, except for the situations listed below.
 Controls, Input: If non-text content is a control or accepts user input, then it has a name that describes its purpose.
 (Refer to Success Criterion 4.1.2 for additional requirements for controls and content that accepts user input.)
 Time-Based Media: If non-text content is time-based media, then text alternatives at least provide descriptive identification of the non-text content.
 (Refer to Guideline 1.2 for additional requirements for media.)
 Test: If non-text content is a test or exercise that would be invalid if presented in text, then text alternatives at least provide descriptive identification of the non-text content.
 Sensory: If non-text content is primarily intended to create a specific sensory experience, then text alternatives at least provide descriptive identification of the non-text content.
 CAPTCHA: If the purpose of non-text content is to confirm that content is being accessed by a person rather than a computer, then text alternatives that identify and describe the purpose of the non-text content are provided, and alternative forms of CAPTCHA using output modes for different types of sensory perception are provided to accommodate different disabilities.
 Decoration, Formatting, Invisible: If non-text content is pure decoration, is used only for visual formatting, or is not presented to users, then it is implemented in a way that it can be ignored by assistive technology.
-Partially Supports Most non-text content has text alternatives or has a text alternate that serves an equivalent purpose.
-However, exception exist: • Text alternative is missing found on page(s)/component(s): Login.